Berlin's guerrilla gardens

 Behind a worn wire fence lined with peeling billboards stands Prinzessinnengarten (Princess Gardens), one of Berlin's first guerrilla gardens.
 It occupies one of the many vacant lots that trace the line through the centre of the city where the Berlin Wall once stood.
 Prinzessinnengarten is the size of a soccer field, nestled in the triangle between two roads in the district of Kreuzberg.
 Entering the garden is like stepping into a cocoon of green in a taut city.

-Unlike a traditional community garden, members don't work on their own allotted garden beds.
-Rather, projects are undertaken communally- people tend to seedlings sown by different hands, and donate personal time learning to build community structures
+People tend to seedlings sown by different hands and donate personal time learning to build community structures

 On the day I visit, seedlings sprout from rice bags and red crates, while in the centre of the garden a series of bright shipping containers with cut-out windows are used to house books and part of the garden cafe's bar and kitchen.
 Long wooden benches are scattered amongst a copse of trees, and while a family eats vegetable soup, a woman with long dreadlocks potters with a spade.